aashari/go-generative-api-router/docs/timeout-configuration.md

 This document explains the timeout configuration for the Generative API Router to ensure clients don't experience premature timeouts, especially the common 120-second timeout issue.

+> **⚠️ Note**: This document describes timeout configuration concepts.
+For current implementation details, check the source code in `internal/proxy/client.go` and `cmd/server/main.go`.

 ## Overview

 The service has been configured with generous timeout values to accommodate: